 1 Accessing REDCap

-All HNRCA REDCap users must have completed their CITI training.
+All HNRCA REDCap users must have completed their CITI training before accessing REDCap.

 1.1 Logging in

-New REDCap users will receive a link for REDCap and instructions on how to access in the new employee ‘Welcome to the HNRCA’ email from Scientific Computing.
-If the REDCap link is missing from the email, contact your admin coordinator to request access.
-An initial log in, including setting up two-step verification, should be done using your HNRCA credentials at https://redcap.hnrc.tufts.edu/ .
+New REDCap users receive access instructions in the “Welcome to the HNRCA” email from Scientific Computing.
+If the REDCap link is missing from that email, contact your administrative coordinator to request access.

-If you have trouble logging in, please contact the REDCap administrator .
+If you have trouble logging in, contact the REDCap administrator:

 1.2 Requesting project access